Centre's excise duty cut on petrol, diesel to cost Rs 60,000 crore to the exchequer

 Since the duty is levied in absolute terms per liter, the international crude price movement has no bearing on the collection.

 The government urged state governments to also cut value added tax on petrol and diesel.
-"States are also urged to commensurately reduce VAT on petrol and diesel to give relief to consumers," the statement from the finance ministry statement read.
+"States are also urged to commensurately reduce VAT on petrol and diesel to give relief to consumers," the statement from the finance ministry read.

 Tamil Nadu government had in August decided to reduce the petrol price in the state by Rs 3 per litre.